00AR/00AR/README.md

 ### I am a Software Engineer

 :office: - I have a Masters in Computer Applications.<br>
-:hammer_and_wrench: - Enjoy exploring and reading how newer technologies overcome old problems.<br>
+:hammer_and_wrench: - Enjoys exploring and reading about how newer technologies surpass the limits of previous technologies.<br>
-:trophy: - I like exploring large codebases.<br>
+:trophy: - have made significant contributions to several open source projects.<br>
 :yum: Fun Fact - I killed the [Out Of Memory(OOM)](https://docs.memset.com/cd/Linux%27s-OOM-Process-Killer.199066633.html) killer of Ubuntu.🥲 And the issue at hand was resolved 😆  <br>

 ### My Open Source Contributions